Database maintenance operations for HotMesh's Postgres backend.

 Methods

 • Deploys the prune() Postgres function into the target schema.
-Idempotent — uses CREATE OR REPLACE and can be called repeatedly.
+Also runs schema migrations (e.g., adding pruned_at column).
+Idempotent — uses CREATE OR REPLACE and IF NOT EXISTS.

 The function is automatically deployed when DBA.prune is called, but this method is exposed for explicit control (e.g., CI/CD migration scripts that provision database objects before the application starts).